UCSCLibrary/ScoobySnacks/README.md

 This project is currently designed on Hyrax 1.
 Hyrax 2 branch shouldn't be too hard if there is interest.

-## Configuring the Metadata Schema
+## The Metadata Schema in Configuration Files

 The most important part of this gem is storing the entire metadata schema in a standardized set of configuration files that can be easily shared.
-It is important to start thinking together about the standards for those files, and what kind of sharing use cases we want to address.
+Defining standards for those files is a significant task that we should start thinking about together if we want to use this approach.

 Check out [this gem's wiki](https://github.com/UCSCLibrary/ScoobySnacks/wiki) for thoughts on how the metadata schema configuration files are formatted.
 We want feedback about how exactly this should work.